Ja1zinhuu/ibl-importer/README.md

 IBL Importer is a tool I'm developing on my free time.
 The tool has been developed out of necessity as I have hundreds of different HDRIs and Light Maps that I use for my CG Renders and manually going through files, testing in the scene, and redoing the process until I found one is extremely time consuming when you have that many files to go through.
+IBL Importer has also been proven extremely useful in Production Environment, by being used by artists at The Flying Colour Company.

 ## Features